 While Cantrell admitted all of this is in the “speculative and very beginning stages,” and the models he is working with today may be “nascent and naive,” in the near future, models and simulations can be tuned against data collected from sensors in real landscapes, thereby creating a constant feedback loop between model and the real-world.

 When that happens, landscape architects can then become more ambitious, engaging with even larger systems.
 Landscape architects can find new opportunities to design with nature — to harness intrinsic natural processes to direct the flow of water and process of sedimentation and land-forming.
 “We can use waste streams to create new land.
 We can use ecological systems to reconstitute the landscape itself.
 And we can manage the landscape in real-time.”

 While all of this is exciting, engineering ecosystems — which are among the most complex systems on Earth — may generate unintended consequences.
 One can imagine the need for prudence in applying any model or simulation, which are simplification tools, to the real world.
 In addition, as more of nature becomes less natural and more designed, constructed, and maintained, questions of management and ownership arise.
 Who will own the designed ecosystems of the future?
-How will we decide how they should be used?
-Who will decide?
+Who will we decide how they should be used?

 The world’s cities are growing at a rapid pace.
 By 2030, nearly 70 percent of people will live in urban areas.
 Cities not only face immense challenges related to climate change, migration, mobility, infrastructure, equity, and security, but are also dealing with the problems associated with scaling up to meet rapid growth.